straysheep-dev/ansible-role-install_mongodb/README.md

 mongodb_package: "mongodb-org"
 ```

-This should be updated to support [installing specific verisons](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-server.), which requires specifying the version you need for each component, and finally pinning the packages to prevent them from updating:
+This should be updated to support [installing specific verisons](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb-community-server.).

+To do this, each component needs installed with the same version string, and finally each package needs pinned to prevent them from updating:

 > ```bash
 > sudo apt-get install -y \